rkwm713/basic/docs/error_handling_and_edge_cases.md

         *   **Log a Warning:** Specify the field, the unexpected type, and the item being processed.
         *   **Attempt Conversion:** If applicable (e.g., string "123" to int 123).
         *   **Fallback to Default/NA:** If conversion fails or is not applicable, use "NA" or a default.
-3.  **Pole Matching Failures:**
-    *   **Condition:** A pole identifier from SPIDAcalc (after normalization) does not have a corresponding match in the Katapult data.
-    *   **Handling Options (to be decided based on requirements):**
-        *   **Option A (Skip Pole):** Log a warning and skip this SPIDAcalc pole entirely from the report.
-        *   **Option B (Report with Missing Katapult Data):** Include the pole in the report, populating SPIDAcalc-derived fields and using "NA" (or similar) for all fields that would normally come from Katapult.
-Log a warning.
-            *   **Details for Option B Implementation:** If Option B is implemented, the report should populate all SPIDAcalc-derivable fields for that pole.
-This includes:
-                *   Pole Owner (if SPIDAcalc is the fallback or primary source as per data prioritization rules)
-                *   Pole # (from SPIDAcalc)
-                *   Pole Structure (derived from SPIDAcalc data: height, class, species)
-                *   Proposed Riser (Yes/No) & (from SPIDAcalc Recommended Design)
-                *   Proposed Guy (Yes/No) & (from SPIDAcalc Recommended Design)
-                *   PLA (%) with proposed attachment (from SPIDAcalc analysis of Recommended Design)
-                *   Construction Grade of Analysis (from SPIDAcalc analysis)
-                *   Make Ready Data - Attacher Description (for attachments defined in SPIDAcalc designs)
-                *   Make Ready Data - Attachment Height - Existing (from SPIDAcalc Measured Design)
-                *   Make Ready Data - Attachment Height - Proposed (from SPIDAcalc Recommended Design)
-                *   Fields that are exclusively sourced from Katapult (e.g., field-verified existing mid-span heights if Katapult is primary, From/To Pole from Katapult connections, specific Katapult MR notes/violations if distinct from SPIDA) should be populated with 'NA' or an appropriate placeholder for these unmatched SPIDA poles.
-        *   **Recommendation:** Option B is often preferred as it highlights data gaps rather than silently omitting data.
-This should be configurable or clearly defined.
-4.  **Missing SPIDAcalc Design Sections:**
-    *   **Condition:** A SPIDAcalc pole location is missing the "Measured Design" or "Recommended Design" array/object within its `designs` list.
-    *   **Handling:**
-        *   Log a warning for the specific pole and missing design.
-        *   If "Measured Design" is missing, existing attachment data from SPIDA will be unavailable.
-        *   If "Recommended Design" is missing, proposed attachment data, PLA, proposed guys/risers from SPIDA will be unavailable.
-        *   Populate relevant fields with "NA".
-The "Attachment Action" logic might default to "( E )xisting" or require special handling.
 5.  **Empty Arrays/Lists where Data is Expected:**
     *   **Condition:** An array like `structure['guys']` is present but empty.
     *   **Handling:** This is often valid (e.g., "NO" guys).
 The logic (e.g., `count > 0`) should handle this naturally.
 No error needed unless the expectation is that it *must* contain items.